sai-bhargav/parking_lot/README.md

-Parking Lot Design
+# Parking Lot Design

-Dependencies:
+## Dependencies:
-  Ruby
+  - Ruby
-  Bundler
+  - Bundler
+  - Rspec

-Setup:
+## Setup:
-  run the setup script to install ruby and bundler if its not available on your system.
+  Run the setup script to install ruby and bundler if its not available on your system.

-    `./script.sh`
+    ./script.sh

+  If the file dosen't have permissions to run, give permissions by running `chmod +x setup.sh`

-Executing the code:
+## Executing the code:
-  Run the code from terminal and passing file path as argument
+  Go into the parking_lot directory, run the following command passing file path of the test file as argument (without '<' '>').

-    `ruby main.rb <file_path>`
+    ruby main.rb <input_file_path>
-    providing the file_path (without '<' '>') of the test file.

-Tests:
+## Tests:
   Full test suite can be run using rspec using following command

-    `rspec tests/`
+    rspec tests/